Container Networking

 Container Networking with Linux Kernel and User Namespaces

-Inside each container, a bunch of resources, such as network interfaces and file systems, are unique.
-These resources look as if they are isolated even though the containers share the Linux kernel.
-Global resources are abstracted to appear as if they were unique per container.
-An abstraction that is made available by the use of Linux namespaces.
+Several unique resources, such as network interfaces and file systems, appear isolated inside each container even though the containers share the Linux kernel.
+Global resources are abstracted to appear unique per container, an abstraction made available using Linux namespaces.

 Namespaces initially provided resource isolation for the first Linux containers project, offering a process virtualization solution.
 They do not create additional operating system instances on the host but instead use a single system with resource isolation.